terran-project/terran/docs/usage/quickstart.rst

     # >>        [678, 292,   1]], dtype=int32)

 The ``keypoints`` array has three columns: the first two are the :math:`(x, y)` coordinates, while the third is either 0 or 1, indicating whether the keypoint is visible or not.
+You can see which of the 18 keypoints is which by taking a look at the :class:`Keypoint <terran.pose.Keypoint>` enum.

 Additional notes
 ^^^^^^^^^^^^^^^^